INCREASING CONGREGATIONAL WELLNESS

 - Mediation is NOT offering judgment, arbitration, or therapy.

 - Mediators do NOT decide the outcomes of the process; instead, they assist all sides to work toward a win/win solution through a healthy and faithful process.

 - Facts are unknown or misread

-- Ground rules are breaking down
+- Ground rules (implicit or explicit) are breaking down

 - One problem is triggering many others